 Early adopters must own the latest devices.
 They run ahead of the pack.
-They upgrade computers and software before everyone else.
+They upgrade devices and software before everyone else.

-Early adopters use the latest smartphones.
+Early adopters use the latest phones.
 They buy cars with weird features.
-They queue up for iPhones, iPads, games consoles or the newest version of Microsoft Windows.
+They queue up in the wee small hours for iPhones, iPads or games consoles.
+Back in the day they’d go to midnight store openings to get the newest version of Microsoft Windows a few hours earlier.

 Their computers never work because they are awash in beta and alpha versions of software screwing things up.